nsouzarj/craweb/cra-frontend/TESTING_DOCKER.md

 2. API requests to `/cra-api/*` should be proxied to the backend service
 3. If backend is unavailable, users should see a friendly error message
 4. All services should maintain connectivity within the Docker network
+5. Other devices on the same network should be able to access the services using IP 192.168.1.5